 I’ve tried to give as much actionable information as possible, but there’s no ideal solution here.
 Even using an accurate light meter isn’t perfect when conditions are constantly changing.

 So, in the absence of a complete solution, here’s what the process boils down to.

-- Place terrariums outside of direct sunlight, but as close to the light source as possible, e.g. a few feet away from a bright window or behind a thin curtain.
+- Place your tropical plants outside of direct sunlight, but as close to the light source as possible, e.g. a few feet away from a bright window or behind a thin curtain.
 That way you retain the maximum amount of light energy that’s safe for your plants.

-- In the real world, in order to get sufficient bright, indirect light, most terrariums are going to experience some direct sunlight through the day.
-Most tropical plants can handle small amounts of direct sun exposure, so use the terrarium plant index and your own observations to determine the tolerance of your plants.
+- In the real world, in order to get sufficient bright, indirect light, most plants are going to experience some direct sunlight through the day.
+Most tropical plants can handle small amounts of direct sun exposure, so use the Terrarium Plant Index and your own observations to determine the tolerance of your plants.

 Terrarium Lighting FAQs

 Just like any other planting method, terrariums need sunlight – or a suitable artificial light source – for their plant inhabitants to thrive.

 A tropical terrarium will typically thrive from a full day of bright, indirect sunlight.
 Maximising the amount of ideal sunlight and minimising potentially harmful direct sunlight is the aim of the game.